chimericdream/worldofpannotia.com/src/_wondrous_items/gloves-of-swimming-climbing.md

   marketPriceSpecial: ""
   weight: ""
   description: |
-    These apparently normal lightweight gloves grant a +5 competence bonus on _swim_ checks and _climb_ checks.
+    These apparently normal lightweight gloves grant a +5 competence bonus on {% skill_link swim %} checks and {% skill_link climb %} checks.
 Both gloves must be worn for the magic to be effective.
 ---